bspanyik/advent-of-code-2024/journal.md

 Reading the second part, I know I won't be able to solve it without building the complete, uncompressed disk, so I checked the value of the `$pos` variable from part 1, and it was over 50K (I expected worse), so I knew it would fit comfortably in the memory we had.
 I separated files and free space along the way, and worked backwards from there.

 The big bad catch here was that when we look for free space for our file in the back, we have to make sure we're not looking *behind* the file!
-This seems obvious, but I missed it, and I couldn't figure it out on my own for a long time, mainly because it didn't happen with the test data in the problem text. :( Needed a bit of help to realize where I went wrong.
+This seems obvious, but I missed it, and I couldn't figure it out on my own for a long time, mainly because it didn't happen with the test data in the problem text. :worried: Needed a bit of help to realize where I went wrong.
 We also needed to clean up in the original location of the moved file.
 I did this with a nice trick using `array_replace` which is not a commonly used array function around here.

 The second solution runs for over a second, and looking at it, there's certainly room for improvement, but I'd rather save my energy for tomorrow. :wink: